Alight in action

 73K

-received nights of safe housing provided through Airbnb.org
+nights of safe housing provided through a partnership with Airbnb.org

 2022